-Number of FY21 FY20
+Number of FY22 FY21

-Open claims at start of period 3 7
+Open claims at start of period 4 3

-Claims received 1 0
+Claims received 0 1

-Claims disallowed 0 0
+Claims disallowed 1 0

 Claims withdrawn 0 0

-Claims paid 0 (4)
+Claims paid 0 0

-Open claims at end of period 4 3
+Open claims at end of period 3 4

 Determined or considered but not yet paid 3 3

 During the financial year the Fund did not pay any claims.
-The Fund received one potential claim in relation to which it is seeking further information.
-It is currently not possible to determine the ultimate impact of the potential claim.
+The Fund disallowed one claim that had been received in the prior period.

-As at the end of the financial year, there are four outstanding claims on the Fund.
+As at the end of the financial year, there are three outstanding claims on the Fund.
 Three of these claims were determined by the Claims Committee of the SEGC Board in a prior period but have yet to be paid prior to the date of this report.
 This is because either, the claimant entity has been deregistered or the claimant has failed to answer communication from SEGC relating to the payment.
 An outstanding claims provision of \$0.015m continues to be held in respect of these claims.

-No claims have been received after 30 June 2021.
+One claim has been received after 30 June 2022.